felipecrs/docker-images/README.md

 ### Kubernetes Plugin Pod Template

 The following is the Pod definition that you can use as a Pod template with the Kubernetes Plugin.
-It contains [optimizations](https://github.com/kubernetes-sigs/kind/issues/303) to allow running KinD within the pod as well.

 ```yaml
 apiVersion: v1